DAS-RCN/DAS_metadata/README.md

 - suggest a new term
 - modify a term
 - propose changes to documentation within this repository
-- request features or report bugs.
+- request features
+- report bugs

 ---